-On an annual basis the Wisconsin PGA organizes a fall travel pro-am to a warm weather destination.
-The event usually puts a wrap on the tournament calendar for the Section.
+For several years the Wisconsin PGA organized a fall travel pro-am to a warm weather destination.
+The event usually put a wrap on the tournament calendar for the Section.
 The past several trips to Scottsdale have taken place in the middle of November and teams have been made up of one WPGA professional and three amateurs.

 (Jim Schuman, Dale Van Dam, Ryan Beaty & Jim Kellogg)